-Gnudi are ravioli without pasta (called “naked”) of the Tuscan tradition.
+Spinach and ricotta gnudi are traditional Italian ravioli without pasta shell (that’s why there are called “naked”) of the Tuscan tradition.
 These soft and tasty kind of gnocchi with spinach are made with the use of very few ingredients and they are very delicate and soft.

 Instructions: Spinach and ricotta gnudi with brown butter sauce

-Wash spinach and eliminated toughest parts.
+Wash spinach and eliminate the toughest parts.
 Blanch vegetables in boiling water for about 5 minutes.

 Drain and once cooled down, squeeze to remove excess water, then chop finely.

-Gather in a bowl: spinach with ricotta, egg, Parmesan cheese, flour and nutmeg.
+Gather in a bowl: spinach with ricotta (that you have previously let drain on a colander for a couple of hours), egg, Parmesan cheese, flour and nutmeg.
 Add salt and pepper.

 For creation of gnudi use your generously floured hands to roll small balls.
 Place gnudi, spaced apart, on a baking tray or large plate covered with more flour.